qzhann/UIKit-Dynamics-with-JavaFX/README.md

 # UIKit-Dynamics-with-JavaFX
-Inspired by UIKit Dynamics, this JavaFX project builds a simple game using custom declarative animation APIs.
-Recreated the skeletons of UICollisionBehavior, UIPushBehavior, and UIDynamicItem.
+Inspired by UIKit Dynamics, this JavaFX project includes a declarative Java animation framework I wrote.
+The framework abstracted collision, push, and item behaviors into seperate reusable components in the framework.
 ![](demo480p.mov)